-Ambassador Allan Gotlieb: North American Politics and Integration #031
+Ambassador Allan Gotlieb: North American Politics & Integration

 Retired Canadian Ambassador Allan Gotlieb discusses Canadian foreign policy in the shadow of U.S. foreign policy since 9/11.
 He reveals his thoughts on the progression of the North American idea and community or as Parag Khanna recently described it in the New York Times, “an emerging North American Union”.
 He also provides his analysis of the Canadian oil sands and Keystone XL Pipeline.
 Finally, he offers advice to future political scientists and diplomats.